 4. Can birds tell Monet from Picasso?

 You will not believe but there is a PhD thesis that assesses the extent to which pigeons appreciate fine art.
 In 1995, the Journal of the Experimental Analysis of Behaviour published a PhD thesis, according to which pigeons indeed can tell a work by Picasso from a work by Monet.
 Not bad for a bird with a brain no bigger than the tip of an index finger.

 Although these thesis topics seem weird, they nevertheless push the boundaries of our knowledge of this world.
-If you are intended to write a PhD thesis on a unique or unusual topic but do not know where to start, you can always get assistance from PhD writing services and get help from senior academics who have graduated from the UK’s top universities.
+If you are intended to write a PhD thesis on a unique or unusual topic but do not know where to start, you can always get assistance from PhD writing services and get help from senior academics who have graduated from top universities.